seadclub/docs/README.md

 ## 6. Code of Conduct

-Here you can find [code-of-conduct.md](code-of-conduct.md)guidelines or rules that outline the expected behavior and principles for individuals participating in a particular community, organization, or project.
+Here you can find [code-of-conduct.md](code-of-conduct.md) guidelines or rules that outline the expected behavior and principles for individuals participating in a particular community, organization, or project.
 It serves as a framework for fostering a positive, inclusive, and respectful environment where all members can collaborate and interact with one another.

 Feel free to reach out to the club administrators or open an issue if you have suggestions or improvements for any of the documents in this repository.
-Happy coding!